DevSecOps: Why start with Cremit

 The benefits of starting DevSecOps with Credential Detection include

-• Credential detection tools, of which Cremit is one, can be easily integrated with a wide variety of tools to create best practices by integrating them into each development's processes and various collaboration tools.
+• Credential detection tools, like Cremit, can be easily integrated with a wide variety of tools to create best practices by integrating them into each development's processes and various collaboration tools.
 The impact can also be greatly expanded.
 For example, you can identify threats through scanning capabilities that detect credentials in source code, and even before that, you can prevent credential exposure in repositories through pre-commit hooks (when source code is committed or uploaded).
-You can also easily integrate with continuous integration and deployment (CI/CD) tools through the CLI, and organisationally spread success stories that apply across all phases of pre-deployment.
-It also integrates with your favorite tools for collaboration, such as Confluence, Notion, and Jira, and acts like an internal, exposed Credential engineering team, raising the level of organisational security awareness beyond the development phase.
+You can also easily integrate with continuous integration and deployment (CI/CD) tools through the CLI, and organizationally spread success stories that apply across all phases of pre-deployment.
+It also integrates with your favorite tools for collaboration, such as Confluence, Notion, and Jira, and acts like an internal, exposed Credential engineering team, raising the level of organizational security awareness beyond the development phase.

 • Start with Credential security training to address the lack of expertise.It is very difficult to spread the knowledge of Static Application Security Testing (SAST) tools, Dynamic Application Security Testing (DAST) tools, Web Application Firewall (WAF) tools, etc. For example, recommending the use of ORMs as a way to prevent SQL Injection and spreading the knowledge of Prepared Statements is a long and arduous task.
 With Cremit's credential detection capabilities, you can start with easy knowledge dissemination (e.g., usernames and passwords should be securely managed), create success stories, and start spreading expertise.

 • Ongoing education and training can also start with credential detection.Training on the threat of credential compromise doesn't have to be difficult.
-Let's take an example of an AWS Access Key compromise drill.
-Based on the Cremit product, we scan source code repositories (Github, GitLab) and determine the scope of the impact of exposed AWS Access Keys.
-As AWS credentials are typically hard-coded in source code, organisations are likely to use them for multiple services, so an automated tool is needed to determine the scope of the impact.
-Then deploy best practices for issuing new AWS Access Keys and integrating services like AWS KMS (or Secret Manager, etc.).
-This makes it easy to complete a drill that assumes an AWS Access Key has been compromised.
+Let's take an example of an Amazon Web Services (AWS) Access Key compromise drill.
+Based on the Cremit product, we scan source code repositories (GitHub, GitLab) and determine the scope of the impact of exposed AWS Access Keys.
+As AWS credentials are typically hard-coded in source code, organizations are likely to use them for multiple services, so an automated tool is needed to determine the scope of the impact.
+Then deploy best practices for issuing new AWS Access Keys and integrating services like AWS Key Management Service (KMS) or Secret Manager, etc. This makes it easy to complete a drill that assumes an AWS Access Key has been compromised.

-• Measure and report to meet ongoing organisational goalsWe have a goal of zero internal breaches of Credentials, and with continuous monitoring, we can quickly approach that goal.
+• Measure and report to meet ongoing organizational goalsWe have a goal of zero internal breaches of Credentials, and with continuous monitoring, we can quickly approach that goal.
 If the initial number of credentials exposed is 100, you can reach your goal in five months by aiming to reduce it by 20 per month.
-You can also set incremental and challenging targets as you expand your organisation's scope (pre-commit hooks, PR, CI/CD, internal documentation), so that you can continue to document and disseminate success stories to your organisation.
+You can also set incremental and challenging targets as you expand your organization's scope (pre-commit hooks, PR, CI/CD, internal documentation), so that you can continue to document and disseminate success stories to your organization.

 DevSecOps with Cremit